-In addition, this facility received high marks in the area of nursing.
-As a result, it received one of our highest grades in that category with a score of A+.
+Among its many impressive grades, this facility received an excellent nursing grade.
+In fact, we gave it a grade of A in that category.
 Our nursing score includes several factors, but the most important consideration is the number of nurse hours per patient per week.
-This particular nursing home provided 0.5 hours of nursing care per resident per day.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
 Lastly, we also assessed some nursing quality-based metrics in determining our nursing grades.
 This nursing home performed very well in terms of avoiding major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Short-term Care Quality

 The last category we scored was short-term care, where this nursing home was given an A-.
 This finished off a very strong profile.
 Only a select few nursing homes received an A- or better in every category.
 Short-term care ratings are based in part on a nursing home's quantity of highly-skilled highly skilled professionals.
 This includes a wide range of nursing services, ranging from registered nurses to physical and occupational therapists, in addition to other forms of therapy.
 Fortunately, it appear that this nursing home employs registered nurses.
 Not every facility employs these skilled professionals.
 On the other hand, according to the information they provided, they do not appear to employ physical therapists.
 Lastly, we assessed the percentage of residents that ultimately were able to return home from this nursing home.
 We found that 0 percent of this facility's residents returned home.